-- 4 hours per week (standard) - Starting on 23/02/2016 - Some lessons will be skipped due to work constraints (e.g. possibly 8-9/03/2016) - If so, they will be moved to a different day - Temporary timetable changes - if needed to get non conflicting time slot for all WIN students - slots which comply with official constraints - e.g. do not clash with fundamental courses of the other two C.S. curricula.
+- 4 hours per week (standard) - Starting on 20/02/2017 - Some lessons will be skipped due to work constraints - If so, they will be moved to a different day - Temporary timetable changes - if needed to get non conflicting time slot for all WIN students - slots which comply with official constraints - e.g. do not clash with fundamental courses of the other two C.S. curricula.